andrew/ultimate-awesome/README.md

 - [awesome-nft-papers](https://github.com/GeminiLight/awesome-nft-papers) - A paper collection on non-fungible token (NFT).
 - [awesome](https://github.com/geocine/awesome) - 🕶 My Awesome List.
 - [free-blockchain-resources](https://github.com/getvmio/free-blockchain-resources) - Blockchain Free Resources | This repo collects 25 of free resources for Blockchain. ⛓️ Dive into the revolutionary world of distributed ledger technology with our Blockchain Bootcamp!
 This repository offers a comprehensive collection of free courses, tutorials, and an interactive online Playgroun.
-- [free-computer-architecture-resources](https://github.com/getvmio/free-computer-architecture-resources) - Computer Architecture Free Resources | This repo collects 18 of free resources for Computer Architecture. 🏗️ Uncover the foundations of computing with our Computer Architecture Blueprint repository!
-Featuring an extensive collection of free resources, courses, and an online Playground, this is yo.
-- [free-operating-system-resources](https://github.com/getvmio/free-operating-system-resources) - Operating System Free Resources | This repo collects 36 of free resources for Operating System. 🖥️ Delve into the core of computing with our OS Kernel repository!
-Offering a comprehensive collection of free resources on operating systems and an interactive online playground, this is your lab for .
+- [free-data-science-resources](https://github.com/getvmio/free-data-science-resources) - Data Science Free Resources | This repo collects 50 of free resources for Data Science. 📊 Uncover insights from data with our Data Science Lab repository!
+Offering a comprehensive collection of free resources and an interactive online Playground, this is your research center for mastering data an.
 - [awesome-blockchain](https://github.com/g-leopard/awesome-blockchain) - Curated list of resources for the development and applications of blockchain.
 - [awesome-taiwan-foods](https://github.com/goodjack/awesome-taiwan-foods) - Awesome Taiwan Foods 台灣獲獎食品.
 - [awesome-command-palette](https://github.com/gorkemcetin/awesome-command-palette) - Awesome command palette libraries, implementations and blog posts.